 Why visit here?

 This all changed with the Norman invasion of Ireland.
 This invasion was a two-stage process.
 The first wave was a loosely associated collection of Norman knights led by Fitz-Stephen that landed in Bannow Bay in 1169.
-The invasion only began in earnest the following year when the main body of Norman, Welsh and Flemish forces landed under the command of Raymond le Gros, Raymond Fitzwilliam, and then the invasion leader Strongbow, Richard de Clare.
-Wexford town, however, was to feel the immediate invasion impact as it took the full brunt of the first wave.
+The invasion only began in earnest the following year when the main body of Norman, Welsh and Flemish forces landed in Baginbun under the command of Raymond le Gros, Raymond Fitzwilliam, and then, shortly afterwards, the invasion leader Strongbow, Richard de Clare.
+Wexford Town, however, was to be the focal point of the first invasion and it would feel the brunt of the first wave.
+With the objective to taking Leinster, the southeast province of Ireland, Fitz Stephen could not leave so important a holding in hostile hands in his rear.
+Accordingly, Wexford Town was the first objective of the invaders.

-Throughout these trials and tribulation, the town’s axis of history moved slightly southward to the towns small square known as the ‘Bull Ring’.
-Originally a beach where boats laid up to land their produce into the town's markets, it got its name from the bloodthirsty sport of bull baiting.
-This was introduced to the town by the Butchers Guild, when from 1621 to 1770 bulls were baited twice a year and their hides presented to the Mayor.
+Throughout these trials and tribulation, the town’s axis of history moved slightly southward to the small square known as the 'Bull Ring'.
+Originally a beach where boats laid up to land their produce into the town's markets, it got its name from the bloodthirsty sport of bull-baiting.
+This was introduced to the town by the Butchers Guild when from 1621 to 1770 bulls were baited twice a year and their hides presented to the Mayor.

-From a practical boating perspective, Wexford is an excellent place to reprovision a boat.
-There are two major supermarkets immediately alongside the quay and the town’s main high street is a short stroll away.
-Moreover, it is also a good pick-up or drop-off point for crew.
-It has very good connections to Rosslare Europort, which is only 11 miles away, an hour to Waterford with its airport, and two hours to distant Dublin serviced by national rail and local and national bus networks.
+From a boating perspective, Wexford is an excellent place to reprovision a boat.
+There are two major supermarkets close to the quay and the town’s main high street is a short stroll away.
+It is also a very good pick-up or drop-off point for crew with very good connections to Rosslare Europort, which is only 11 miles away, an hour to Waterford with its airport, and two hours to distant Dublin serviced by national rail and local and national bus networks.

 What facilities are available?